cretz/prost-twirp/README.md

 # Prost Twirp

+⚠️This repository/project is essentially abandoned.
+The original author no longer works on it.

 Prost Twirp is a code generator and set of utilities for calling and serving [Twirp](https://github.com/twitchtv/twirp) services in Rust, using the [prost](https://github.com/danburkert/prost/) and [hyper](https://github.com/hyperium/hyper) libraries.